WojtekWaga/WojtekWaga.github.io/_posts/2021-10-17-exercises.md

 categories: MongoDB
 ---

 When I was searching for some exercises to practise querying MongoDB there was little to be found on the internet.
-All I found was rather simple but what is more important it was all a synthetic.
-It was like the usual FAQ section on a typical company's webpage covering questions like: "How can you keep proces so low?" that I cannot imagine being ever asked.
+All I found was rather simple but what is more important it was all synthetic examples.
+It was like the usual FAQ section on a typical company's webpage covering questions like: "How can you keep prices so low?" that I cannot imagine being ever asked.

-Each exercise is in a separate section and there is no particular order except for the task 0 which needs to come first as it's about data preparation.
-We will use apublicly available dataset from Airbnb hosted by [Inside Airbnb](http://insideairbnb.com/get-the-data.html).
-Please consider supporting them.
-I chose Vienna data set and my answers will be based on it but you can use whichever is near and dear to you.
-Just you may need to run my queries agains it to compare the result if your query looks different.
+Each exercise here is in a separate section and there is no particular order except for the exercise 0 which needs to come first as it's about data preparation.
+We will use a publicly available dataset from Airbnb hosted by [Inside Airbnb](http://insideairbnb.com/get-the-data.html) (please consider supporting them).
+I have chosen Vienna data set and my answers will be based on it but you can use whichever is near and dear to you.
+Just you may need to run my queries against it to get the expected output should your query looks different.

-All exercises assume you have an access to MongoDB 5.x and preferably the mongosh shell.
+All exercises assume you have access to MongoDB 5.x and imost preferably the mongosh shell.
 If you don't have a MongoDB instance at your disposal you can run one instantly using docker:

 ``` bash
 docker run --name mongo -d mongo:5.0.3
 ```

-and once finished and you have your shell back:
+once finished and you have your shell back:

 ``` bash
 docker exec -ti mongo mongosh